 Give any casualty first aid, make sure their breathing is unobstructed; dress wounds to prevent bleeding; keep them warm, sheltered and safe from further injury; also remember to protect yourself.

 Send for help.
-Dial 999 for the police giving all the details including an accurate location (grid reference if possible).
-Remain at the telephone unless asked to do otherwise.
+Dial 999, ask for the Police.
+Tell the Police operator you need Fell Rescue and give your details including an accurate location (grid reference if possible).
+Remain on the phone unless asked to do otherwise.
 The police will call out the nearest Fell Rescue Team.
-Remember that you can not rely on there being mobile phone coverage so make sure you know where the nearest public phone boxes are located.
+Remember that you can not rely on there being mobile phone coverage.

 Specific to the Dales